nukturnal/mpower-python/README.rst

 Note
 ----
-- You can also set the following system/shell variables for use with library:
-  MP_Master_Key, MP_Public_Key, MP_Token
-- OR, use *MP_ACCESS_TOKENS* as the variable name that holds your MPower Payments Access Tokens.
-  For example: MP_ACCESS_TOKENS = {"MP-Master-key": "ATGHJIUTF", ...}.
-  This variable is picked up at runtime as a measure of last resort
-- This is a proof of concept, and the API will suffer major changes
 - Some of the API calls require formal approval from MPower Payments
 - This library has not being used in any production environment, yet.
 - For more information, please read the  `MPower Payments HTTP API`_